 You are cordially invited to attend the 2021 annual meeting of stockholders of Guidewire Software, Inc. (the "Company") to be held on Tuesday, December 14, 2021, at 1:00 p.m.
 Pacific Time.
-The 2021 annual meeting of stockholders will be held virtually via live webcast at www.virtualshareholdermeeting.com/GWRE2021.
+The 2021 annual meeting of stockholders will be held via live audio webcast at www.virtualshareholdermeeting.com/GWRE2021.